-Tune into daytime television, and you’ll see commercials for complete home gyms; especially during resolution and “beach body” seasons.
+Tune into daytime television, and you’ll see commercials for complete home gyms—especially during resolution and “beach body” seasons.
 (Bowflex, anyone?)
-If you have a large home with space for full-body weight training equipment, those big machines might be the right choice for you; but there’s a misconception that only people with a sprawling house have room to exercise.
+If you have a large home with with space for full-body weight training equipment, those big machines might be the right choice for you.
+But there’s a misconception that only people with a sprawling house have room to exercise.
 In reality, you can get a full-body workout in a studio apartment or a dorm room if you choose the right modalities and equipment.

 Prefer to stick with an all-in-one solution for your small space?
 Think about the TRX Suspension Trainer, a full-body tool that adapts to any and every body.
-It’s easy to adjust how much bodyweight you apply to your “load” with the Suspension Trainer, so you can make exercise easier or harder without upgrading to a new tool.
-Plus, the straps easily fold into a small carrying pouch, which means you can take or store them anywhere.
+It’s easy to adjust how much bodyweight you apply to your “load” with the Suspension Trainer—simply adjust your angle by taking a step forward or back—so you can make exercise easier or harder without upgrading to a new tool.
+Plus, the straps easily fold into a small carrying pouch, so you can take or store them anywhere.